-Conversely, a negative candidate experience resulting from improperly handled rejection can be expensive.
-The Human Capital Institute found that 72% of job seekers report sharing their negative candidate experiences online.
-Similarly, 55% of job seekers avoid companies that they read bad reviews about.
+And in the digital world of employer review websites and social media, there’s so much at stake when it comes to rejection.
+The Human Capital Institute found that 72% of job seekers report sharing their poor candidate experiences online.
+Similarly, 55% of job seekers avoid companies with bad reviews.

 1. Email the Candidate Immediately